 These conditions I describe would immediately remind anyone familiar with mental illness as fertile ground for depression, anxiety and other similar conditions.
 When you place these interpersonal dynamics in a world full of climate change, political unrest, rampant racism/sexism and other cultural dis-ease, you have virtually guaranteed autistic people will experience consistent waves of mental illness over the course of their lives.

 But these conditions aren’t limited to the autistic community.
 You can think of literally any culturally marginalized identity group and apply the same logic.
-It is impossible to be free from mental illness under these conditions.
-If you can’t “be yourself” and have a reasonable chance of feeling accepted as you are, you will feel disconnected and over time, this will morph into something worse.
+It is impossible to be completely free from mental illness under these conditions.
+If you can’t “be yourself” and have a reasonable chance of feeling accepted as you are, you will feel disconnected and over time, this will likely morph into something worse.

 Which leads to the question, why do we treat mental illness as an individual problem to be solved for each individual person?
 Why is it seen as a personal failing if you cannot keep yourself on an even keel?
 I’m honestly not sure what type of person would be able to carry on mentally/emotionally in the face of all that we are currently enduring on the planet at this time.
 For those who are able to turn off their pain and anguish or to shut out the news of all that is happening around them, I’m starting to think you are becoming the new minority.
 And if you are planning on expecting the rest of us to keep up with your level of emotional detachment or compartmentalization, you WILL be disappointed.